Disasters, Migration, and Violence (DMV) Lab

 Department of Political Science, University of Iowa

-Welcome to the Disasters, Violence, and Migration (DMV) Lab Webpage!
+Welcome to the Disasters, Migration, and Violence (DMV) Lab Webpage!
 Meet our research team!

 Natural disasters like earthquakes, floods, and droughts have become more frequent in recent decades and threaten to displace as many as one billion people by 2050.
 Research connecting climate shocks, disasters, and civil conflicts reaches divergent conclusions about the conditions under which environmental shocks lead to political violence.
 Our NSF funded project explains these disparate findings by examining how government policy responses intervene in the disaster-conflict relationship.
 We develop a typology of government policy responses, including relocation of affected individuals, restrictions on movement, reconstruction of damaged areas, and regulations of third-party disaster relief.
 We theorize that political violence occurs more often when governments 1) restrict movement of disaster affected populations, 2) restrict third party actor aid efforts, 3) give aid unequally to politically favored areas, 4) rely on decentralized disaster management strategies; and 5) when pre-disaster remittances are small.